CodySchrank/gSwitch/README.md

 brew cask install gswitch
 ```

-thats it!

 **OR**

-You can [Download the most recent release](https://codyschrank.github.io/gSwitch/) (click download .zip).
+You can [download the most recent release](https://codyschrank.github.io/gSwitch/) (click download .zip).

 Then after unzipping just move the gSwitch.app file to your applications folder.